Thomas Chatterton Manuscript Project

 George Catcott v Samuel Taylor Coleridge

-George was a Bristol Librarian when he became famous for a spat with Coleridge.
+George was a Bristol librarian when he became famous for a spat with Coleridge.

 George Symes Catcott

-Catcott's Ms. Book 'Chattertoniana'
+Catcott's Manuscript Book 'Chattertoniana'

 Correspondence & Transcripts : BPL B5342.
 533+ pages